slevithan/regex/README.md

 > Characters outside the interpolation such as a preceding, unescaped `\` or an escaped number also can't change the meaning of tokens inside the partial.

-And since interpolated values are handled as atomic units, consider the following:
+And since interpolated values are handled as complete units, consider the following:

 ```js
 // This works fine